DarkgreyDevelopment/Werkr.App/docs/Architecture.md

 All REST endpoints are served under `/api/v1/`.
 The version prefix is part of the public contract.
 Existing endpoint contracts remain stable within a major version.

 ### Endpoint Organization

+> This table describes the target v1.0 API surface.
+Some domains are fully implemented; others are planned and will be added before the 1.0 release.
+See [1.0-Target-Featureset.md](1.0-Target-Featureset.md) for the full specification.

 | Domain | Description |
 |--------|-------------|